opensafely-core/ethelred/docs/deployment.md

 in the DigitalOcean docs.

 ### The buildpack

+For convenience,
+the App Platform app uses a buildpack, rather than a Dockerfile, to build an image.

 App Platform uses `requirements.txt` to determine that the Python buildpack is required.
 Because the information in this file is already stored elsewhere,